jesuisstan/ContactBookFullstackApp/README.md

 The project was implemented using functional components and popular hooks in ReactJS with TypeScript and [Create React App](https://facebook.github.io/create-react-app/docs/getting-started), leveraging the Material UI library for its components and styling, in addition to custom CSS modules.
 The Contact Book App was developed to be responsive, following a multi-platform approach.
 The following steps were taken to complete the project:

 1.  **Backend + MongoDB implementation**: Backend was built with NodeJS and Express server to save time.
 Database (MongoDB) was attached to backend to store all contacts User would create or modify.
-Additionally I tried to implement authentication with Github and Google but finally I had to refuse this attempt because did not handle the CORS error (need more time).
+Additionally I implemented authentication with email and nickname.

 2. **Material UI, Custom Styling with CSS Modules & Custom Fonts**: Material UI components were utilized to achieve a consistent and visually appealing design.
 Components such as TextField, Drawer, Card and LoadingButton were used to create responsive and user-friendly web-app and related elements.
 The GTWalsheimPro font was installed and applied to the project to improve attractiveness of the App.